 Physiologically, the breath and the neural system are linked.
 One way to use breath is to stimulate the body and energise one.
 When we get excited about something or stressed out, our heart rate and breath rate often increases.
 At the same time, our breath becomes shallow.
 Yogic breathing leads to calmness.
-Slow, long exhaling stimulate the parasympathetic nervous system which slows everything down and promotes a state of relaxation.
-Using breath in specific ways can affect how people feel, enabling them to deal with stress and improve sleep.
+Slow, long exhaling stimulate the parasympathetic nervous system, which slows everything down and promotes a state of relaxation.
+Using the breath in specific ways can affect how people feel, enabling them to deal with stress and improve sleep.

-All these disciplines combined with Yoga complement each Other.
+All these disciplines, combined with Yoga, complement each other.
 A multi-disciplinary setting ensures results in synergy, enhancing the benefits of each approach.
-They lead to additional benefits including alleviating pain and promoting healing.
+They lead to additional benefits, including alleviating pain and promoting healing.
 In their broadest sense, they heal at mental, physical and spiritual levels.
 They all advocate alignment and balance between stretching and strengthening to improve posture as well as exercise for expanding the range of movement without causing or aggravating the injury.
 Emphasising the importance of movement, mobility, locomotion and posture.

-Multiple other modalities are used in healing one’s body, such as Sports Massage, Shiatsu, deep tissue Massage, Thermal therapy, Electrical therapy, Acupuncture, Body Stress Release, Biokinetics, Body Alignment, CranioSacral therapy, Needling,
+Multiple other modalities are used in healing one’s body, such as Sports Massage, Shiatsu, Deep tissue Massage, Thermal therapy, Electrical therapy, Acupuncture, Body Stress Release, Biokinetics, Body Alignment, CranioSacral therapy, Needling,

-To achieve optimal results, it is vitally important that everyone, including the instructors, physicians, Caregivers and the patient, is kept in the loop.
+Optimal results are achievable, and it is vitally important that everyone, including the instructors, physicians, Caregivers and the patient, is kept in the loop.